vanOosterhoutLab/HybridCheck/use_hybrids.md

 -----

 ### Using the App on your local machine with the help of a launcher.
-We have provided a launcher for Windows and OS X. So long as you have R on your machine, these launchers will make sure HybRIDS and it's dependencies are installed, will fetch the current version of the Shiny files for the GUI from the GitHub repository, and then start up the app.
+We have provided a launcher for Windows and OS X. So long as you have R on your machine, these launchers will make sure HybRIDS and its dependencies are installed, will fetch the current version of the Shiny files for the GUI from the GitHub repository, and then start up the app.
 You can then use HybRIDS with the GUI as detailed in the [HybRIDS User Manual.]()

 <div class="container">
       <div class="row">